stevens-armlab/teleop_python_utils/README.md

 There are a few steps to compute the issued teleop commands based on raw user input data collected:
 1. ```3ds_rosbag_extract.py``` is used to extract user input data, from rosbag to numpy data files for better accessability.
 2. ```rel_pose_computation.py``` is used to compute teleoperation command using the numpy user input data
+3. ```pose_traj_sim.py``` is used to generate a joint-space trajectory based on a resolved-rates algorithm, and to visualize the motion of a UR5 robot

 #### 1. Create a configuration file under [/config](teleop_python_utils/config)
 To start, one need to make a copy of the example config file ```config/traj1.cfg```, and edit it to reflect: